Originating Documents

 The indorsement should seek a final relief.
 The rules of court require particular types of indorsements in respect of particular types of claim.
 Sample indorsements are set out in the court rules.

-The endorsement of claim must be sufficient so that the parties know the case they have to meet.
+The indorsement of claim must be sufficient so that the parties know the case they have to meet.
 The defendant is entitled to sufficient particulars in detail to enable him decide what he is obliged to pay.

 The indorsement of claim in the plenary summons is a general endorsement of claim.
-It sets out the relief claimed and the grounds thereof expressed in general terms in one of a number of forms as specified in the rules or in other similarly concise form as the case requires.
+It sets out the relief claimed and the grounds thereof expressed in general terms in one of a number of forms as specified in the rules or in other similarly concise forms as the case requires.
 It shall not be essential to set forth in the general indorsement, the precise ground of complaint or the precise remedy.

 Where the basis of the court’s jurisdiction is the Brussels 1 Regulation or the Lugano Convention a statement must be endorsed on the summons that the court has power to hear and determine the claim.
 It should specify the provision of the Regulation (or Convention) It should state that no proceedings have been pending between the parties in any of the relevant states.